World Service Authority FAQ

 Is world citizenship compatible with national citizenship?National citizenship is exclusive.
 World citizenship is inclusive.
 In that sense, they are mutually exclusive.
 Citizenship, however, is like concentric circles.
 It is mutually complementary from local to global when based on the two components of society, the general and the individual good.

 Does that mean I have to renounce my nationality to become a world citizen?An exclusive nationality no longer represents you in terms of global problems, such as war and environmental devastation; it has already "renounced" you.
 Therefore, there is nothing to "renounce."
-In recognizing your actual world citizenship, you are thereby transcending the suicidal system, much as the Founding Fathers of the United States "transcended" the unworkable states' Articles of Confederation.
+In recognizing your actual world citizenship, you are thereby transcending the suicidal system, much as the Founders of the United States "transcended" the unworkable states' Articles of Confederation.
 National citizenship is an 18th century political fiction rendered obsolete by major world revolutions: technological, electronic, nuclear and space.

 But do I lose my nationality when declaring myself a world citizen?No. Since the individual is fundamentally sovereign, you have the right to choose your own political allegiance.
 (Ref, Art.
 15(2), Universal Declaration of Human Rights).
 Your nationality has two aspects - cultural (or ethnic) and political.
 The laws determining the latter neither deny nor prohibit your adding world citizenship to your lesser citizenships.
 Also, society itself is not exclusively national.
 It is both local or municipal and global at the same time.